ashelkovnykov/urbit-faq/urbit/README.md

 in the runtime, short-circuiting even the requirements that the request be handled by Fine in Nock.

 ***source:*** *`~wicdev-wisryt`*\
 ***context:*** *NONE*\
 ***location:*** *TODO*

+### What is the boot sequence of a pill?

+A pill is three lists of ordered "events" (events isn't exactly correct, since they aren't all Arvo events).
+The first list contains boot-level events, the second list contains kernel events, and the third list contains userspace events (i.e. the pre-installed desks [e.g. `%base`, `%landscape`, etc.] and a Clay blob store).
+The events are structured in this way, so that developers have the option to side-load other events in-between the levels.

+During boot:
+- The first "event" is a lifecycle loop that defines how the following events should be injected.
+- The second "event" is a Nock formula to bootstrap a basic form of Arvo
+- The third "event":
+  - For a "solid" pill, this is a precompiled Nock formula containing `hoon.hoon`, `arvo.hoon`, and the vanes which replaces the existing Arvo
+  - For a "brass" pill, this is a precompiled Nock formula containing `hoon.hoon`
+- The fourth "event":
+  - For a "solid" pill, there is no fourth event
+  - For a "brass" pill, the `hoon.hoon` from the previous event is used to compile `arvo.hoon`, `lull.hoon`, `zuse.hoon`, and the vanes.
+The compiled Nock formulas replace the existing Arvo.

+***source:*** *`~finmep-lanteb`*\
+***context:*** *NONE*\
+***location:*** *TODO*